shierc/oTree/download.md

 ---

 Below are the download instructions.
 If you encounter any error during installation, please email chris@otree.org with the error message.
+You can also sign up for our [mailing list](https://docs.google.com/forms/d/1jD4tocuX07DFYN2jDY2tcNXpkOCSqLhSOMboOgaVGtw/viewform) for updates about oTree.

 ## Windows
 - Download and run the [Python 2.7 installer](https://www.python.org/download/releases/2.7.8/).